 Theme Words & Core Values

-Theme words are intentions — words that reflect what you want to invite into your life.
+Theme words are intentions, words that reflect what you intend to create and manifest in your life.
 Some people choose a single word to focus on throughout the year, while others choose several.
-Danielle LaPorte’s book The Desire Map* is a great resource to help you identify your core desired feelings.
+Danielle LaPorte’s book The Desire Map is a great resource to help you identify your core desired feelings.
 These are powerful words that help guide your decision-making all year long.
-For example, if an opportunity comes my way but doesn’t align with my theme words or core values, it’s a good indicator that I should say ‘no, thank you’ and wait for something better to come along.
+For example, if an opportunity comes your way but doesn’t align with your theme words or core values, it’s a good indicator that you might want to think twice before saying ‘yes’ to it.

 Abundance | Acceptance | Accuracy | Achievement | Adaptability | Adventure | Affection | Agility | Appreciation | Awareness | Balance | Beauty | Beauty | Belonging | Blissfullness | Boldness | Bravery | Calm | Charity | Cheerfulness | Clarity | Collaboration | Comfort | Communication | Community | Compassion | Confidence | Consciousness | Connection | Consistency | Contribution | Cooperation | Courage | Courtesy | Creativity | Cultivate | Curiosity | Decisiveness | Dedication | Delight | Dependability | Determination | Discovery | Discretion | Diversity | Drive | Duty | Education | Efficiency | Elegance | Empathy | Encouragement | Energy | Enjoyment | Enthusiasm | Equality | Excellence | Experience | Expressiveness | Fairness | Faith | Fame | Family | Flexibility | Flow | Focus | Forgiveness | Freedom | Friendship | Frugality | Fun | Generosity | Grace | Gratitude | Growth | Harmony | Health | Honesty | Honor | Hospitality | Humility | Humor | Imagination | Independence | Influence | Innovation | Inspiration | Integrity | Intentional | Intelligence | Intimacy | Intuitiveness | Joy | Justice | Kindness | Knowledge | Leadership | Learning | Logic | Love | Loyalty | Mastery | Meaning | Mindfulness | Minimalism | Modesty | Nature | Openness | Optimism | Order | Organized | Passion | Patience | Pause | Peace | Perseverance | Persistence | Pleasure | Positivity | Power | Precision | Preparedness | Present | Preservation | Privacy | Proactivity | Prosperity | Punctuality | Quality | Rebirth | Rejuvenation | Relationships | Religion | Renew | Resilience | Resourcefulness | Respect | Responsibility | Safety | Security | Service | Simplicity | Spirituality | Spontaneity | Strength | Success | Sustainability | Tradition | Trust | Truth | Unity | Wealth | Wisdom